 BiZZdesign’s portfolio management function can help you organize your change initiatives in clear sets.
 You can define various metrics to evaluate and prioritize your initiatives based on factors such as benefits, cost and risk.
 Moreover, the platform integrates with enterprise architecture and other disciplines to provide you with full traceability from these initiatives to the results they plan to realize.
 This gives you a clear picture of the business impact and dependencies of these initiatives, which is crucial in deciding on priorities and planning.

-Enterprise Studio In my previous blog post, I described how Enterprise Studio supports the Business Model Canvas, Ecosystem maps, Balanced Scorecards including SWOT, PESTEL and Five Forces analysis, and heatmaps to highlight salient information for your organization.
-Now, I want to focus on more advanced views and analyses that help you evaluate the viability of […]
+In my previous blog post, I described how Enterprise Studio supports the Business Model Canvas, Ecosystem maps, Balanced Scorecards including SWOT, PESTEL and Five Forces analysis, and heatmaps to highlight salient information for your organization.
+Now, I want to focus on more advanced views and analyses that help you evaluate the viability of your strategy […]

 In the previous installment in this blog series, we looked into planning and analyzing change in the enterprise by linking the life cycles of elements such as applications and projects.
 But how do you decide what to do with, for example, your application landscape?
 Which applications need to be improved, re-platformed, functionally upgraded, or phased […]